Project

 4.2 Report:

-• The report must be turned in by 12:00 Noon on 13 December
+• The final report must be turned in by 11:55 PM on 6 May

 • This is hard deadline and I will not grant extensions.
 Extenuating circumstances will result in a course Incomplete.